Chart Color Schemes

 Employment performance in Crows Nest exceeds national averages across key labour market indicators

-Employment among residents is concentrated in professional & technical, finance & insurance, and health care & social assistance sectors.
-Crows Nest has a particular employment specialization in professional & technical services with an employment share 1.9 times the regional level.
-Meanwhile, construction has limited presence with 4.4% employment compared to 8.6% regionally.
-The ratio of workers to residents was 0.7 as at the Census, indicating above-normal local employment opportunities.
-During the year to December 2025, employment levels increased by 0.6%, and labour force increased by 1.3%, causing the unemployment rate to rise by 0.7 percentage points.
+The worker-to-resident ratio was 0.7 at the Census, indicating higher-than-average local employment opportunities.
+Between December 2024 and December 2025, employment levels increased by 1.4%, labour force grew by 2.1%, causing a 0.6 percentage point rise in unemployment rate.
 In contrast, Greater Sydney experienced employment growth of 2.2% and labour force growth of 2.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Crows Nest.
-These projections estimate national employment expansion at 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Crows Nest's employment mix suggests local employment should increase by 7.7% over five years and 15.2% over ten years.
+National employment forecasts from Jobs and Skills Australia (May-25) suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Crows Nest's employment mix indicates local employment should increase by 7.7% over five years and 15.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment